 A No-Build Alternative and three build alternatives are considered in this document.
 Corridor preservation is an option associated with each of the build alternatives that preserves right of way for possible future transportation improvements and designates WIS 23 as an expressway.
-Corridor preservation would require affected property owners to coordinate with WisDOT before making any improvements on their property within the corridor preservation limits.
-Additional environmental documentation would be completed prior to the construction of improvements associated with the corridor preservation.
+In Wis.
+Stat. § 84.295(10), WisDOT is given the authority to establish locations and right-of-way widths for future freeways or expressways.
+Resources within the corridor preservation areas are not impacted by the act of preservation, except that property owners wishing to erect or alter a structure within that mapped right of way must give WisDOT a 60-day notice before beginning that construction.
+The statute also states that if notice is not given to WisDOT, compensation will not be made by WisDOT for structure improvements occurring within the corridor preservation area.
+In the future, if WisDOT determines that transportation improvements are needed within these preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.
 The alternatives in the vicinity of the Wade House Historic Site are described as follows:

 No-Build Alternative-This alternative consists of routine maintenance activities on the existing roadway.
 Passing Lane Alternative-This alternative reconstructs the existing 2-lane facility and adds two passing lanes in the eastbound direction and two passing lanes in the westbound direction at various locations along the corridor.
 None of the passing lane locations are in the vicinity of the Wade House Historic Site.
-The Passing Lane Alternative would extend the Old Plank Road Trail, a multi-use path, along the south side of the existing roadway along the Wade House Historic Site.
-The right of way for the Old Plank Road Trail in the vicinity of the Wade House Historic Site was acquired based on the decision in the 2014 LS SFEIS.
+The Passing Lane Alternative would extend the Old Plank Road Trail, a multiuse path, along the south side of the existing roadway along the Wade House Historic Site.
+The right of way for the Old Plank Road Trail in the vicinity of the Wade House Historic Site was acquired based on the decision in the 2014 LS SFEIS before the ROD was vacated.